IstodaxThere may be other brand names for this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems (such as QT prolongation), high or low potassium or magnesium in the blood, or any type of infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease (including hepatitis B), heart disease or heart rhythm problems, or any type of infection.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.